ghoshcoursera/fakecurrencies/README.md

-# fakecurrencies
+# Fake Currencies
-Currencies whose Google Trends similarity with search term "Fake currency" is above 0.1.
+This repo is intended to contain files on currencies whose Google Trends similarity with the search term "Fake currency" is above 0.1.
+Each file is an OpenDocument Spreadsheet with Google Trends time series data on a specific currency simultaneously with the search term "Fake currency".
+Similarity is calculated using cosine similarity and correlation is calculated using the CORREL function.
+If the cosine similarity is greater than 0.1, the file is to be pushed to the repo.